Headlines

 At this point, any signing team would have to hope for an offensive rebound.
 That said, there are some encouraging signs in Garver’s offensive profile.
 He posted a hard-hit rate of 46.9% in 2025, a full six points above the league average of 40.9%.
 He also brought up his average exit velocity to 91.5 mph after sitting at 89.9 mph in 2024.
 For Garver, the key will be boosting his performance against four-seam fastballs.
 He posted a 163 wRC+ against the pitch in 2024 but just a 77 wRC+ against four-seamers this year.
 Some decline is natural for a player of his age, though it’s also fair to expect positive regression given his track record.

-A lower-cost reunion with Garver would make sense for the Mariners.
+A reunion with Garver could make sense for the Mariners.
 With Ford now traded to the Nationals and catching prospects Luke Stevenson and Josh Caron only at Single-A, there is no clear backup to Raleigh on the roster.
-With the $12MM mutual option having been declined, a one-year deal for $6-8MM would be a reasonable sum to re-sign Garver for that role.
+With the $12MM mutual option having been declined, he could be had for a one-year deal at a much lower salary.
 RosterResource currently pegs the Mariners for a $151MM payroll in 2026, with about $15MM to go before they match their 2025 spending.

 Photo courtesy of Dan Hamilton, Imagn Images